SampathKumarKolichalam/Amazon-Clone-Web-Application/README.md

 ---

 ## 📜 **License**
-This project is available to all the folks Feel free to use and modify it.
+This project is available to all.
+Feel free to use and modify it.

 ---